All Episodes

 Bureaucrats can't possibly know what to create.

-This is what the great economists like Ludwig von Mises and Henry Hazlitt and Hayek all tried to get through the heads of those kids with the heads full of mush.
+This is what the great economists like Ludwig von Mises and Henry Hazlitt and Hayek all tried to get through the heads of those kids with heads full of mush.

-Apparently it might not be working at St. John's in Minnesota.
+Apparently, it might not be working at St. John's in Minnesota.

 But regardless, the government cannot possibly know what is demanded in the market.